a-littlebit/EffectSharp/README.md

 ## Quick Start

-### Create a new reactive object, ref, computed value, effect, and watch changes:
+### Create a new reactive object, ref, computed value, and watch changes:
 ```csharp
 using EffectSharp;